 Heat and dampness can destroy some medicines.

-If your doctor tells you to stop taking Rimycin, or your capsules have passed their expiry date,
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

-ask your pharmacist what to do with any that are left over.
+ask your pharmacist what to do with any medicine that is left over.

 What it looks like

-Rimycin comes in bottles of 10 and 100 capsules.
+RIMYCIN comes in bottles of 10 and 100 capsules.

 The capsules also contain the following inactive ingredients: